shinesvs/Embedded-Friendly-Linked-List-Driver/README.md

-# Embedded-Friendly-Linked-List-Driver
+# Linked List Driver in C

-A lightweight, modular linked list driver written in C. Designed for embedded systems and systems programming, with a simple API for adding, deleting, inserting,  and traversing nodes.
+This is a lightweight, modular linked list driver implemented in C. It is designed with embedded system constraints in mind, keeping memory usage and performance efficient.
+The project includes basic APIs for initialization, addition, deletion, and traversal of nodes.

+## Features

+- Singly linked list implementation
+- Simple and clean C API
+- Dynamic memory allocation using `malloc`
+- Suitable for embedded system experiments or educational use
+- Includes testable main function